The reasons why some prayers may fail.

 I am not suggesting here that we should not pray in these hard times, e.g. when we or a dear one is diagnosed with a potentially terminal disease.
 We do have to try, and try hard, with serious prayer in these circumstances.
 I will say though that prayers like this are best made in church with prayer groups or the whole congregation.
 And I write that from experience.

 Look … miracles still do happen!
 I am confident to write that because (and as weird as it may look to you) I have witnessed them: see my examples in the “Miracle healing”.
 But, it is unusual for them to occur regularly, even in a church environment.
-They normally happen so as to ‘build up’ his Church; prove that he is as the Bible explains.
+They normally happen so as to ‘build up’ God’s Church; prove that he is as the Bible explains.

 4.2 The reality of these situations